janbodnar/Python-Skolenie/oop.md

     self.radius = radius
 ```

-The `setRadius` method sets a new value for the radius attribute.
+The `set_radius` method sets a new value for the radius attribute.

 ```python
 def get_radius(self):